 New culture displays

-The first phase of the museum’s new Culture Wing features displays that explore American history through culture, entertainment and the arts.
+The museum’s new Culture Wing features displays that explore American history through culture, entertainment and the arts.

 - A 14-foot stained-glass window (pictured at top), one of four that originally graced the tower of the Victor Company’s headquarters in Camden, New Jersey, serves as the Culture Wing’s landmark object.
 Its image of “Nipper,” the dog listening to his master’s recorded voice, became the Recording Corporation of America’s trademark image.